csheldonhess/libcal-css-magic/README.md

 I took LibCal's (ugly, but effective) tables and made them look the way I want.
 Here's a photo of the display, looking the way I wanted it to look, only with test data:
 <img src="https://github.com/webkunoichi/libcal-css-magic/blob/master/display.png?raw=true" />

-Here's what the original LibCal tables look like:
+Here's what the original LibCal tables look like -- as you can see, they are very tall and very not-transparent:

 <img src="https://github.com/webkunoichi/libcal-css-magic/blob/master/unfixed-libcal.png?raw=true" />